spindouken/machine_learning/supervised_learning/tensorflow/README.md

 ## Project Overview

 This project focuses on building and training a neural network using TensorFlow.
 It covers essential concepts in neural network architecture, including placeholders, layers, forward propagation, loss calculation, accuracy assessment, training operations, model training, and evaluation.
-By implementing a series of tasks, you'll gain hands-on experience in constructing a neural network and understanding its components.

 ## Key Features